-If a motion passes, it becomes SU policy for 3 years and representatives from the SU must try to make those changes.
+If a motion passes, it becomes SU policy for 3 years and representatives from the SU must try to enact those changes.

-When your motion has been amended according to Impact Assessment, it gets sent to the Democracy Exec (you can read about them below by clicking Student Council), who review the motion, propose improvements and steer the motion to other relevant SU Execs to review and propose amendments to
+When your motion has been amended according to Impact Assessment, it gets sent to the Democracy Exec, who review the motion, propose improvements and steer the motion to other relevant SU Execs to review and propose amendments.

-The motion will then go to Student Council, who discuss the motion and vote on whether to pass the motion or not, or whether to send it to an All Student Vote for all students to vote on (You can read about the All Student Vote below)
+The motion will then go to Student Council, who discuss the motion and vote on whether to pass it or not, or whether to send it to an All Student Vote for all students to vote on.

-If the motion passes at Student Council or an All Student Vote, it becomes active policy and you can help to ensure it is enacted
+If the motion passes at Student Council or an All Student Vote, it becomes active policy.

 A petition can also be used to change something at Warwick SU, University and beyond.
 A petition is still written like a motion and still receives an Impact Assessment, but has the ability to bypass Student Council and go straight to an All Student Vote